Recoskie/JDasm/README.md

 Help, and documentation.
 ------------------------------------------------------------

-Using JFH-Disassembly Basics: <a href="https://recoskie.github.io/JFH-Disassembly/docs/Basics.html">Link</a><br />
+Using JFH-Disassembly Basics: <a href="https://recoskie.github.io/test/docs/Basics.html">Link</a><br />
-Machine code: <a href="https://recoskie.github.io/JFH-Disassembly/docs/Machine.html">Link</a><br />
+Machine code: <a href="https://recoskie.github.io/test/docs/Machine.html">Link</a><br />
-High Level Code: <a href="https://recoskie.github.io/JFH-Disassembly/docs/Code.html">Link</a>
+High Level Code: <a href="https://recoskie.github.io/test/docs/Code.html">Link</a>

 ------------------------------------------------------------
 Running the application.
 ------------------------------------------------------------

-To run the application you only need the <a href="https://github.com/Recoskie/JFH-Disassembly/raw/master/JFHApp.jar">JFHApp.jar</a> file.
+To run the application you need to open the file <strong>JFHApp.jar</strong>.
 It does not install to the system.

+You will also need Java 8, or later installed (latest version is preferred).

 You can also download the project.
 Clone the entire project if you wish to make changes, or have a copy of the source code.

-You also need java 8, or higher.
-Which added support, for unsignified numbers.

 ------------------------------------------------------------
 The Microcode Disassembler.